dlt-hub/dlt/docs/website/docs/general-usage/destination.md

 :::caution
 If you use case sensitive naming convention with case insensitive destination, `dlt` will:
-1. Fail the load if it detects identifier clash due to case folding
+1. Fail the load if it detects identifier collision due to case folding
 2. Warn if any case folding is applied by the destination.
 :::